victoriairiarte/FMD_VaccineEffectiveness_Uruguay2001/README.md

 ---

 ## 📖 Citation
-If you use this code, please cite:
+If you use this code, please cite (subject to journal acceptance):

 Iriarte, M.V. et al. (2025). *Retrospective assessment of foot-and-mouth disease vaccination effectiveness in Uruguay during the 2001 epidemic*. npj Vaccines.
 DOI: [to be added]